Convolution Bounds on Quantile Aggregation: Approximation of the extremal dependence

-A significant advantage of the convolution bounds on the quantile aggregation problem is that we are able to visualize the extremal dependence structure corresponding to the convolution bounds.
-In view of Proposition \ref{prop:basic}, for the problems of quantile aggregation, it suffices to consider the one at quantile level 0.
-Hence, we consider this worst-case problem $\sup_{\nu \in \Lambda(\boldsymbol \mu) }q_0^+ (\nu)$ in the following content, while the best-case problem $\inf_{\nu \in \Lambda(\boldsymbol \mu) }q_1^- (\nu)$ can be discussed in a similar manner.
+A significant advantage of the convolution bounds on the quantile aggregation problem is that we are able to visualize, in certain cases, the extremal dependence structure corresponding to the convolution bounds.
+In view of Proposition \ref{prop:basic}, for the problems of worst-case quantile aggregation, it suffices to consider the one at quantile level 0, i.e., $\sup_{\nu \in \Lambda(\boldsymbol \mu) }q_0^+ (\nu)$.
+Similarly, for the problems of the best-case quantile aggregation, it suffices to consider the one at quantile level 1, i.e., $\inf_{\nu \in \Lambda(\boldsymbol \mu) }q_1^- (\nu)$ as in Proposition \ref{prop:basic_sym}.
+The supremum and the infimum can be replaced by a maximum and a minimum, respectively, as implied by Proposition \ref{prop:nu}.